powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 **countriesToBalance**
 The `countriesToBalance` property is an optional property that defines the list of [ISO-3166](https://en.wikipedia.org/wiki/ISO_3166-1) country which participating elements are used for slack distribution.
-If the slack is distributed but this parameter is not set, the slack distribution is performed over all countries involved in the network.
+If the slack is distributed but this parameter is not set, the slack distribution is performed over all countries present in the network.

 **readSlackBus**
 The `readSlackBus` is an optional property that defines if the slack bus has to be selected in the network through the [slack terminal extension](../../grid/model/extensions.md#slack-terminal).